claresudbery/clare-wiki-ably/pages/think/code-princ/testing/tdd.md

 Dan North also did a lightning talk on this topic at NDC London 2019, and here are my notes from that:

-- Kent and ward wanted Incremental
+- Kent Beck and Ward Cunningham wanted Incremental
 - Soul of testing stolen by TDD
 - Not really test driven
 - Is really automated checking
-- Increasing confidence fur stakeholders through evidence
+- Increasing confidence for stakeholders through evidence
 - Need to be ingenious
 - Need to be pragmatic
 - Make some serious trade offs
 - How confident is confident enough
 - Customers don't even know the systems they're running
 - Want everything delivered all at once
-- TDD allows us to move at a measured pacw, quickly and easily do stuff
+- TDD allows us to move at a measured pace, quickly and easily do stuff
 - TDD had the wrong name
 - Testing is another set of skills
 - Naming things is really hard